The floating walnut cabinetry was installed in the bathroom last Friday!

 The blocking lines up with the top and the bottom of the cabinets, with additional points in the middle for strength.
 Long screws were also drilled through the cabinetry right into the studs.
 The installers affixed the cabinets to the back and side walls, and then to each other from both sides.
 It’s so sturdy, you can sit on the vanity!

 Deciding on the heights was the hardest part.
 We wanted the vanity to be approximately 35″ from the floor (including the stone), which meant the bottom would be about 13″ off the floor.
 With that height determined, we worked from there to figure out that we could lift the tower off the floor about 8″ inches.
 Now that it’s installed, it looks even better than I imagined!
 I’m so happy I went with my gut and pushed for all floating walnut cabinetry.
 I’ve already washed the floors since the cabinetry was installed and it’s a breeze to reach under there to clean.
 I’m thrilled with the function, plus it looks really custom – with that mid-century modern feel I’m after.

 I’ll let you in on a little secret: at one point during the renovation, I found myself wondering if I should have gone with white cabinetry because it’s not a huge, super bright room and I started to worry that the dark floors and darker wood cabinetry would make it seem small.
 Well, now that it’s installed, I have no more doubts because look at that grain:

-I'm drooling!
-Every night I sit in the tub (no shower curtain yet) and just gaze at it with a goofy smile on my face.
-Hopefully we'll soon be looking at it with quartzite counters and my beloved aqua sinks.
+I’m drooling!
+Every night I sit in the tub (no shower curtain yet) and just gaze at the new floating walnut cabinetry with a goofy smile on my face.
+Hopefully we’ll soon be looking at it with quartzite counters and my beloved aqua sinks.